RyanNgCT/CS2030/W7Lect/README.md

 ### `map()`
 - takes in a function with input `T`
 	- check if the mapper is empty
+	- apply the mapper on the target if not empty and return the wrapped value of the one *produced by mapper*
 - it returns anything (need not be a `T`)

 ```java